BMW X5 (G05): X5 M (F95)

+Starting in 2024 with the LCI facelift, the base X5 M was discontinued while the X5 M Competition was updated to the 4.4L BMW S68 twin-turbo V8 MHEV, adding efficiency via an integrated 48-volt mild hybrid system.

 X5 xDrive45e

 Alongside the standard petrol variants, in 2019, BMW launched the xDrive45e plug-in hybrid variant of the X5.
 It was later introduced to the U.S. market in the summer of 2020.
 The xDrive 45e features a 24 kWh lithium-ion battery combined with a 3.0 L B58 turbo I6 and an electric motor that produces 113 hp.
 In European models, 21.6 kWh of battery capacity was usable, while in the US that figure is only 17.06 kWh.
 The American model's range is 30 mi, as estimated by the EPA.
 The American-market car, including its batteries, are produced at BMW's plant in Spartanburg, South Carolina.

-X5 Li
+X5 LWB

 BMW released the long-wheelbase version of the X5 in China, under the model code G18.
 It is marketed as the X5 xDrive30Li and xDrive40Li, and has been produced by the BMW Brilliance Automotive joint venture at the upgraded Shenyang, Dadong plant since April 2022.
 The G18's wheelbase is 130 mm longer than the regular G05 to increase the rear passenger legroom.
 This is also reflected in the longer rear doors, which provide easier access to the second row of seats.
+Powertrains as standard consist of the 2 litre B48 turbocharged four cylinder and the 3 litre B58 turbocharged six cylinder plug-in hybrid engine for the xDrive30Li and xDrive40Li respectively.